-TERMS OF THE SERIES [] PREFERRED STOCK

-Dividend Rate The dividend rate will be %.

-Dividend Payment Rate [Dividends will be paid when, as and if declared on , , and , commencing .]
-The payment date for the initial dividend period will be .]

-Regular Dividend Period Regular dividend periods will be days.

-Liquidation Preference \$ per share

-Non-Call Period The shares may not be called for redemption at the option of the Company prior to .

-Stock Exchange Listing

-DESCRIPTION OF THE RIGHTS OFFERING

-[To be provided.]

-RISK FACTORS

-[To be provided.]

-USE OF PROCEEDS

-with our investment objectives, with any remaining interest at the rate of approximately []% and matu described above within three months of the complete etion of the offering.
-Pending such utilization, we intend to invest the net proceeds of this offering primarily in cash, cash high-quality debt investments that mature in one year or less from the date of investment, consistent with the requirements for
+TERMS OF THE SERIES [] PREFERRED STOCK Dividend Rate The dividend rate will be Dividend Payment Rate [Dividends will be paid when, as and if declared on , and , commencing .]
+The payment date for the initial dividend period will be Regular Dividend Period Regular dividend periods will be days.
+Liquidation Preference per share Non-Call Period The shares may not be called for redemption at the option of the Company prior to Stock Exchange Listing DESCRIPTION OF THE RIGHTS OFFERING [To be provided.]
+RISK FACTORS [To be provided.]
+USE OF PROCEEDS We intend to use the net proceeds from this offering first to pay down existing short-term debt, then to make investments in small and nid-sized businesses in accordance with our investment objectives, with any remaining proceeds to be used for other general corporate purposes.
+Indebtedness under our credit line facility currently accrues interest at the rate of approximately []% and matures on .
+We anticipate that substantially all of the net proceeds of this offering will be utilized in the manner described above within three months of the completion of the offering.
+Pending such utilization, we intend to invest the net proceeds of this offering primarily in cash, cash equivalents, U.S. government securities, and other high-quality debt investments that mature in one year or less from the date of investment, consistent with the requirements for continued qualification as a RIC for federal income tax purposes.
+CAPITALIZATION [To be provided.]
+ASSET COVERAGE RATIO [To be provided.]
+TAXATION [To be provided.]
+UNDERWRITING [To be provided.]

-CAPITALIZATION

-[To be provided.]

-ASSET COVERAGE RATIO

-[To be provided.]

-TAXATION

-[To be provided.]

-UNDERWRITING